gmcmillan100/docs/values.md

 ## OUR MEMBERS COME FIRST
-We encourage employees to know and understand our members and to ensure that we foster the long-term vitality of the LinkedIn ecosystem.
+We encourage employees to know and understand our members and to ensure that we foster the long-term vitality of the Company ecosystem.

 ## RELATIONSHIPS MATTER